AndersDeath/diary2/README.md

 I've got new driver licence.
 It's nice.
 I finished all documents preparation.
 I also have done with english texts.
 All that i need is sleep.
 I also thought a lot about opning a business in Yerevan.
 It might be outsource company.
 Why not?
 I think it's nice take.
 Tomorrow I will have time to fix all these deals that I planned.
 I just didn't have time.
 At the next weekend I will in Turkey.
 And I need to fix spelling here.
 I will be nice, I think.

 By the way. it's the last note here. i will copy full diary to other repo soon.

+# 24 May 2022 - Tuesday - Saint-Petersburg